Receive reasons to believe

 Corps conservés des saints

-Saint-Claude, vertueux dans la vie et dans la mort
+Saint Claude, vertueux dans la vie et dans la mort

 Corps conservés des saints